michael-sayapin/sayap_in/content/posts/on-rewrites.md

 Then they made a mistake.

 Since the ex-developer was practicing C on his new job, he learned a lot, and his old code (with my clumsy fixes) was not up to his snuff.
 So he proposed to rewrite it from scratch, with a classic software estimate of "a few months".
 They called it "Ferrari firmware" since, of course, after rewrite it was supposed to be sleek, shiny, and fast.
+(And I called the original firmware "Santana" because it just kept working, no matter what.) :-)

 The founder somehow agreed to that.

 Feeling the invigorating rush of Rewriting, they decided since they do it, why not also rewrite the Protobuf Protocol?
+(Since it was incrementally updated from JSON, it inherited much of it's structure.)

 Great, two rewrites at once, in a team of 3.
 What can go wrong.

 Fast forward "a few months", of course, the project status is basically on the back burner.
 The C developer got busy with his job, nobody could really help, so everything stalled.

 Here's your chance to cut your losses!

 They decided to persevere.

 In the meantime, the business was selling hardware with the old, patched firmware, and since I had some extra time again, I agreed to help in patching it further and add new features.
 Yes, to the old firmware that was being rewritten, because that's what was sellable.
 So the goalposts started shifting forward and forward, and nobody could catch up to them.